Gas Cooker Installation Cost

 Cost of Running Gas to a Property

-The average cost of running a gas supply to a property is £650.
+The average cost of running gas to a property is £650.
 In total, this work generally takes somewhere in the range of 8-12 weeks.
 A simple connection will fall in the lower end of this timescale, but a complex connection that is over 23 metres from the supply could take over two and a half months.

 Usually, this type of work is needed if you are switching to gas heating from another energy supply.
 On the other hand, it may be required for homeowners moving into a new property which lacks a mains connection or in the case of a new property build.

-Moving Gas Meters
+Moving Gas Meter

 Fitting a Gas Cooker